ThreeMammals/Ocelot/docs/features/kubernetes.rst

   }
 }

-You also can use Ocelot polls kubernetes for latest service information rather than per request.
+You use Ocelot to poll kubernetes for latest service information rather than per request.
 If you want to poll kubernetes for the latest services rather than per request (default behaviour) then you need to set the following configuration.

 "ServiceDiscoveryProvider": {
    "Host": "192.168.0.13",